inferno986return/SurvivalManual-ebook/e-book/ConversionNotes.md

 * In Cold, the windchill table is so large I have made cover the whole width of the page.
 * In Cold, changed the appearance of the 4 principles of keeping warm.
 Each letter is bold and separated from the paragraphs following it clearly.
 I plan on making these standout more.
 * In Sea, changed the five As list from unordered to ordered.
 Then used the acrostic class I made to make them stand out, then added an en dash with the keyword spaced from the accompanying explanation sentence.
+* In Signaling, transcribed the signaling image into the text.
+Makes it a lot clearer (and searchable).
+* In Self-Defense, moved summary to a whitebox.
+Looks pretty good.
 * In Man-Made Hazards, added acronym for NATO.
 * In Credits, minor grammatical changes such as adding a full-stop to the last paragraph and removing spaces between parantheses.

 ### Appendices
+* In Multi-Tool, made the headings consistent.
+* In Multi-Tool added corkscrew to list.
-* In MultiTool, added that it's also referred to as a penknife.
+* In Multi-Tool, added that it's also referred to as a penknife.
 Particularly in British English.
-Also made "recommendation" lowercase.
+Also made "recommendation" lowercase and capitalised "Swiss".
+Plus grammatical changes.
-* In MultiTool, made inappropriate hyphens as en dashes.
+* In Multi-Tool, made inappropriate hyphens as en dashes.
-* In MultiTool, need to re-add the affiliate links as they aren't in the MarkDown, but they are in the app.
+* In Multi-Tool, need to re-add the affiliate links as they aren't in the MarkDown, but they are in the app.
 * In FAQ, added the full name as "Frequently Asked Questions (FAQ)".
 * In FAQ, replaced hyphens with appropriate en dashes using regex: `\s-\s`
 * In FAQ, capitalised Samsung as it's a proper noun.